psathyrella/partis/docs/subcommands.md

 The columns are:
   * time the line was written.
 There are a number of points in the clustering code that trigger a progress file write, but typically a new line is written once each time it loops through all the current clusters looking for merges.
   * total number of clusters
   * memory allocated to this clustering process (i.e. bcrham).
-Note that this doesn't include memory for any other bcrham processes, or for the overall python process.
   * total number of viterbi, forward, and naive hamming fraction calculations that have so far been made
   * total number of cluster merges that have so far been performed, broken down into hamming fraction merges and likelihood ratio (i.e. forward calculation) merges
   * a list of all cluster sizes in the current partition